ravelandante/roboviz/docs/User_Manual.md

 2. Click on the **'Submit'** button

 The **Environment** will then be loaded and the **Robots** rendered, before the viewing window appears.

+_Note: the last used file paths will be saved and loaded the next time the program opens.
+These are stored in the file _LastRender.txt__.

 ##### Auto-packing